noahehall/theBookOfNoah/0current/aws/0networking.md

   - active (route requests here)
   - backup (route requests here if active dns records have bad health checks)

-## elastic ip
+## elastic ip: EIP

+- static, public IP for use within an AWS Account
+- cannot be moved across regions
+- use cases

+  - critical for high availability
+  - use in concert with cloudwatch alarms, SNS (notifications), and lambda (logic) to automate responses to system events and orchestrate event driven failover

+- ec2

+  - can move eip from one ec2 to another
+    - software defined networking (SDN) at its finest
+    - the ec2 has to be in a subnet which is publiclly accessible
   - free if used with a running instance
     - you just pay for the instance

-- static IP that can be associated with an ec2 instance
-- can move eip from one ec2 to another
-  - software defined networking (SDN) at its finest
+- vpc

   - can be moved across VPCs
     - helpful for blue/green deployments

-- cannot be moved across regions
+- nat gateway

+  - enable private resources to access public internet

 ## cloud front